pjvds/dotfiles/README.md

 ### zsh

 A modern shell most closely resembles Korn shell.
 Despite being over 20 years old it is considered _new_.
 Famous for command completion, path expansion and replacement.
 It is a Bash drop in replacement and with `oh-my-zsh` is becomes 10x.

+### sqlite

+Self contained database.
+Used for multiple auto-complete scenario's in zsh, for example, completing dnf install arguments.

 ### oh-my-zsh